jeffrey-xiao/papers/notes/designing-data-intensive-applications.md

 #### Asynchronous Message-Passing Systems

-- a client's request is delivered to another process with low latency through a _message broker_ which stores the message temporarily
+- A client's request is delivered to another process with low latency through a _message broker_ which stores the message temporarily
-- message broker can act as buffer if recipient is unavailable or overloaded
+- Message broker can act as buffer if recipient is unavailable or overloaded
-  - it can automatically redeliver messages
+  - It can automatically redeliver messages
-  - it avoids the sender needing to know the IP address and port number of the recipient
+  - It avoids the sender needing to know the IP address and port number of the recipient
-  - it allows one message to be sent to several recipients
+  - It allows one message to be sent to several recipients
-  - it decouples the sender from the recipient
+  - It decouples the sender from the recipient
-- messages are one way
+- Messages are one way
-- one process sends message to a named _queue_ or _topic_ and the broker ensures that the message is delivered to _consumers_ or _subscribers_
+- One process sends message to a named _queue_ or _topic_ and the broker ensures that the message is delivered to _consumers_ or _subscribers_

 ### Actor Model